 Running a business is a long journey.
-Though naming your brand occurs at the very beginning, it lays the foundation for your future success.
-A worthwhile business name empowered by a catchy logo builds a strong brand identity, which is necessary for a startup entering a competitive field of endeavor.
+Although naming your brand occurs at the very beginning, it lays the foundation for your future success.
+A worthwhile business name empowered by a memorable logo builds a strong brand identity, which is necessary for a startup entering a competitive field of endeavor.
 Therefore, a random obscure name is not an option.
 If you are looking for some worthy ideas, take a look at this case study to learn how our agency deals with naming and graphic design.

-Client – a brand new digital project based in Luxembourg.
+Client – a new digital project based in Luxembourg.
 The platform positions itself as a financial coach and robo-advisor for women who want to invest in a sustainable way but do not have enough time or knowledge to take the leap.
 Its mission is to educate users, simulate their objectives and offer 100% sustainable strategies via a mobile application available at any time.

 The Brand Naming Process